-The standard was designed with auditors in mind, bearing in mind that the outcome will depend on the judgement of the auditors.
+It was written with auditors in mind, bearing in mind that the outcome will depend on the judgement of the auditors.
 In order to help auditors the standard was designed in a hierarchical way.
 For example the standard directs the auditors’ attention to three separate aspects of the repository:

-- organizational infrastructure – which addresses the repository organisation can provide
+- organizational infrastructure – which addresses the repository organisation, its commitment to preservation, governance, staffing, financial sustainability and legal responsibilities

 - digital object management – which addresses the fundamentals of digital preservation, following the OAIS concepts